dschmenk/Bresen-Span/README.md

 * Convex polygon filling - accumulate the edges drawn through line() and fill the results using the horizontal span routine lifted from line().
 Look at [gfxmode.c](https://github.com/dschmenk/Bresen-Span/tree/master/src/gfxlib/lib/GFXMODE.C) for an example using beginfill() and endfill().
 * Interpolating between two values.
 Look at [gfx8.c](https://github.com/dschmenk/Bresen-Span/tree/master/src/gfxlib/lib/GFX8.C) for a simple example.
 * Interpolating between values in 2D - can be used for stretching/shrinking an image.
-Call ine() recursively, once for the vertical stretch/shrink, and again for the horizontal stretch/shrink.
+Call line() recursively, once for the vertical stretch/shrink, and again for the horizontal stretch/shrink.
 [Showpbm.c](https://github.com/dschmenk/Bresen-Span/tree/master/src/gfxlib/demos/SHOWPBM.C) has a sample implementation.

 ## And now for something completely different: Anti Aliased Lines